Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Security

-The security model considered in this work is the Universal Composability (UC) framework of Canetti \cite{Canetti01Uni}, which is the gold standard for formally defining and analyzing the security of cryptographic protocols.
-Any protocol that is proven UC-secure, can be arbitrarily composed with other copies of itself and of other protocols (even with arbitrarily concurrent executions) while preserving security.
-That is an extremely useful property that allows the modular design of cryptographic protocols.
-UC-security is a necessity for cryptographic protocols running in complex environments such as the Internet.
+The security model considered in this work is the Universal Composability (UC) framework of Canetti \cite{Canetti01Uni}.
+The UC framework is based on the simulation paradigm, and thus in the UC framework the security is analyzed by comparing a real world with an ideal world.
+However, instead of considering the analyzed primitive isolated from the outside world (like other simulation-based definitions), the outside world is taken into account.
+By taking this additional factor into account, cryptographic protocols that are proven to be UC-secure offer much stronger security guarantees: any protocol that is proven UC-secure can be arbitrarily composed with other copies of itself and of other protocols (even with arbitrarily concurrent executions) while preserving security.
+That is an extremely useful property that allows the modular design of cryptographic protocols: consider the case in which one has previously proven that a protocol $\rho$ UC-securely realizes an ideal functionality $\mathcal{G}$.
+Now, consider that one has designed a new protocol $\pi$ that uses $\rho$ as a sub-protocol and wants to prove that $\pi$ securely realizes the ideal functionality $\F$.
+Due to the UC theorem \cite{Canetti01Uni}, in the security proof that protocol $\pi$ realizes functionality $\F$, one can consider $\pi$ using instances of the ideal functionality $\mathcal{G}$ (that is UC-realized by $\rho$) instead of instances of $\rho$; and this makes the modular design and security analysis of cryptographic protocols much easier.
+Moreover, UC-security is a necessity for cryptographic protocols running in complex environments such as the Internet.
+For these reasons, the UC framework is the gold standard for formally defining and analyzing the security of cryptographic protocols (it has been used by thousands of scientific works); and protocols that are UC-secure provide much stronger security guarantees than protocols proven secure according to other notions.

 Here only a short overview of the UC framework for the specific case of protocols with two participants is presented.
-We refer interested readers to Cramer et al. \cite{CDN2015} for more details.
+We refer interested readers to the full version of original work of Canetti \cite{eprint:Canetti00} and the book of Cramer et al. \cite{CDN2015} for more details.